BatyaGG/Task-Parameterized-Gaussian-Mixture-Model/README.md

 TPGMMGMR.plotReproduction(reproduction, 1, 2, ax, showGaussians=True)
 ```
 As can be noted, Gaussians can be hided.
 It is useful when big amount of gaussian states is used for accuracy reason.

+# Contribution
+I appreciate any contribution attempts to this project.
+One way to contribute is to test the algorithm for several input dimensions.
+In general, it should work, however I did not test it yet.
+For this purpose, useful high dimensional data should be generated and methods have to be slightly modified.
+If you have any ideas or want to contribute contact me to b.saduanov@gmail.com.